The early years foundation stage (EYFS) sets standards for the learning, development and care of your child from birth to 5 years old.

 If an area of learning conflicts with your beliefs

 Talk to your child’s early years provider if you think one or more areas of the EYFS conflict with your religious or philosophical beliefs.
-They’ll tell you if you need to ask for an ‘exemption’ and if your child will still be able to get a free early education place.
+They’ll tell you if you need to ask for an ‘exemption’.

 If you get an exemption, your child won’t have to take part in a specific area of learning for 12 months.